Voting Referendum 2026

 How to Vote

 1. All registered voters will receive mail-in ballots at least three weeks before the deadline (no later than March 21).
-All registered voters will automatically be sent mail-in ballots
+All registered voters will automatically be sent mail-in ballots.

 3. Additional Instructions: